sebastianspicker/otherlight/docs/physics/overview.md

 Current runtime note:

-- The active V4 runtime strips `photometry.forwardScattering` and `photometry.ringScattering` on input.
+- The shipped default path is the interactive V4 browser runtime.
-- Those terms remain available in the legacy/V3 photometry path, but not yet in native V4.
+- The active native V4 path now carries forward scattering, ring scattering, and bounded atmosphere-refraction terms into `flux.total` and into the exported `renderSignals.fluxComponents` decomposition.
-- The shipped default runtime is still the interactive browser contract.
+- The separate `scientific-browser` execution path is stricter than the default interactive shell and may reject some additive photometry channels until they are explicitly supported there.
-- A separate bounded `scientific-browser` execution path now exists in the V4 runtime, but it is still an `S1` fail-closed validation/runtime foundation rather than a completed scientific physics mode.
+- The `scientific-browser` path remains a bounded validation/runtime contract rather than a claim of finished high-fidelity scientific coverage.

 Runtime contracts and consistency: